FactoryOptic/documentation/content/en/docs2/mapping/mappingoverview.md

 ### Mismatched lenses

 With mapping, you can configure your system to use any lens you wish.
 Sometimes, a fisheye lense is added to the array.
 You can map it so it matches your other lenses.
 Also, you can map lenses with different lens speeds.
-If your set has a variety of lenses, for example T1.8, T2.0, T2.8, the mapping can accomidate this so you can set your lens to T2.8 and they all will be T2.8.
+If your set has a variety of lenses, for example T1.8, T2.0, T2.8, the mapping can accommodate this so you can set your lens to T2.8 and they all will be T2.8.

 ### Choosing your primary